Rent45/Frog-Data-Analysis/README.md

 * **avrain:** Average rainfall, mm.
 * **meanmin / meanmax:** Minimum and maximum temperatures, °C.

-## 🎯 Step 1: The Goal
+### 🎯 Step 1: Project Goals

-**Primary Objective:** To perform a comprehensive Exploratory Data Analysis (EDA) on amphibian habitats to determine the most critical environmental drivers for frog presence.
-This analysis will:
-1. Build a profile of the "ideal" habitat to guide future conservation funding and fieldwork.
+* **Goal 1: Establish the Ideal Habitat Profile**
+  Identify the baseline geographical and climatic conditions of locations where frogs are currently present using descriptive statistics (medians, distributions, and outlier detection).
+* **Goal 2: Assess Climate vs. Geography Drivers**
-2. Evaluate climate sensitivity (temperature and rainfall).
-3. Assess the impact of physical geography (water sources and distance).
+  Evaluate climate sensitivity (temperature and rainfall) and assess the impact of physical geography (water sources and distance) using cohort analysis and rigorous hypothesis testing.
+* **Goal 3: Predictive Probability Modeling**
+  By isolating the statistically significant parameters, build a predictive framework to approximate the exact probability of amphibian presence in any given new geographical location.

 **Secondary Objective:** Identify anomalies in the dataset and standardize geographical metrics for accurate reporting.